 - Students can look up answers to things that they have questions about but may be too embarrassed or nervous to ask the teacher.

-- The devices can enhance students’ learning experience through videos, research, and more.
+- The devices can enhance students’ learning experience through videos, research, teaching apps, and more.

 - Students who benefit from listening to music while working can use devices to enjoy music while completing classroom assignments.